 - Discuss how they will keep in contact in the event of any emergencies

-Involving your community with such a plan can be a difficulty, but you can do this.
+Involving your community with such a plan can be difficult, but you can do this.
 The most useful thing you can do is form a prepper organization in your local neighborhood.

 You can set up a neighborhood that will give everyone an outlet for discussing various aspects of escape plans and preparing for emergencies.
 If you can address the threat of several disasters coming into your area, you will unquestionably have a simpler time gaining the most out of a plan.